zamzterz/vscode-writing-suite/pomodoro-writer/README.md

 ## Extension Settings

-This extension contributes the following settings:

-* `pomodoro-writer.autoZenMode`: enable/disable automatic toggling of Zen Mode when (re)starting the timer
-* `pomodoro-writer.zenModeFontSize`: custom font size to use when in Zen Mode

-It is also recommended to show the status bar and allow notifications in Zen Mode if you enable "auto Zen Mode":
+It is recommended to show the status bar and allow notifications in Zen Mode (if you use that) to know when the timer ends and the word count goal is reached:
 ```json
  "zenMode.hideStatusBar": false,
  "zenMode.silentNotifications": false